 Some specific recommendations for strategising robust password include:

-MFA should not be viewed as an optional security feature, rather, it should be a mandatory part of the security strategy for any service or application that supports it.
-Many organisations already implement MFA for critical applications like email, banking, and cloud storage, but it should be expanded to other systems, especially those that handle sensitive data.
-There are several types of MFA methods to consider:
+MFA should not be viewed as an optional security feature, rather, it should be a mandatory part of your security strategy for any service or application that supports it.
+Many organisations already implement MFA for critical applications like email, banking, and cloud storage.
+However, it should be expanded to other systems, especially those that handle sensitive data.

 User awareness and education are crucial to the success of any password or MFA strategy.
 Many security breaches occur due to human error, such as falling for phishing attacks or using weak passwords.
 To improve security, organisations should:

 Once robust password policies and multi-factor authentication (MFA) has been implemented, it is important to continuously monitor and review authentication practices.
-Regular audits can help identify weaknesses or non-compliance with security standards.
+Regular audits can also help identify weaknesses or non-compliance with security standards.

 A well-defined password policy should be implemented across all systems and accounts.